nikhilchowdary4455/nikhilchowdary4455/README.md

 ### Overview
 This artifact showcases the development of a functional AI assistant designed to help users organize health symptoms.
+**Artifact Description:** Developed a medically-grounded AI triage assistant using Design Thinking.
+The project involved synthesizing a knowledge base from MedlinePlus to ensure factual accuracy and programming custom guardrails to detect high-risk medical emergencies.
+This artifact demonstrates the ability to balance technical AI implementation with ethical safety standards.

 ### Development Process
 1. **Empathize:** Identified user anxiety regarding "Google-diagnosing."